karolbanat/qr-code-component-main/README.md

 ## Hello

 This is my first project on Frontend Mentor.
-As I want to imporve my skills, I will gladly accept all advices and criticsm.
+As I want to imporve my skills, I will gladly accept all advice and criticsm.

 ### Screenshot